Panzer-Jack/easy-live2d/README.md

 }
 ```

 ## 🤝 Contributing

 PRs and Issues are welcome!
-Please read the [contribution guidelines](#) before participating in development.
+Please read the [Contributing Guide](#) before participating in development.

 ---

 ## 📄 License